PgBiel/elembic/docs/book/src/elements/styling/constructing.md

 #red-container[This is already red!]
 ```

-However, a better idea for templates and such is to use **set rules**.
+However, a better idea for templates and such is to use [set rules](./set-rules.md) to configure default values for each field.